 There are two main types of chest infections, pneumonia and bronchitis.
 Below, we explain the advice around flying for each.

-If you have existing lung problems, a simple viral infection can lead to your symptoms of shortness of breath, cough and wheeze getting worse.
+If you have existing lung problems, a simple viral infection can make your symptoms of shortness of breath, cough, and wheeze worse.
 You should always consult your doctor before flying if you have any sort of cough or cold.
 Even if you’re given the all-clear, it’s essential to take your regular medication, including inhalers, with you in your hand luggage.

 COPD is a chronic lung condition which mostly (but not always) affects smokers.
 Symptoms include chronic cough and breathlessness.
-It’s diagnosed on the basis of lung function tests from your doctor (where you blow into a special machine) and is mainly treated with inhalers.
+It’s diagnosed based on lung function tests from your doctor (where you blow into a special machine) and is mainly treated with inhalers.
 COPD affects your body’s ability to absorb oxygen, leading to shortness of breath.

 If you have COPD, your oxygen levels may already be lower than usual.
-It’s important to check with your doctor or hospital nurse before you fly whether it’s safe for you to travel.
-If you have a flare-up of your condition, with increased cough, sputum and breathlessness, your doctor may well recommend delaying travel until your symptoms are back to their normal level.
+It’s essential to check with your doctor or hospital nurse before you fly to see whether it’s safe for you to travel.
+If you have a flare-up of your condition, with increased cough, sputum, and breathlessness, your doctor may well recommend delaying travel until your symptoms are back to normal.

 Your doctor may give you a supply of antibiotics or steroid tablets to take if you have a flare-up of your condition.
 Do make sure to take these with you.
 And remember to follow our top tips for travelling with medication.